 We have recently experienced significant inflationary pressure across much of our business.
-Global supply chains continue to struggle to keep up with increasing demand due to the lingering impact of the COVID-19 pandemic.
-The resulting supply chain issues and increased demand have also led to increased freight, labor and commodity costs.
-In addition, various factors, including the level of economic activity in China and the conflict in Ukraine, has added to the volatility in energy costs.
+Global supply chain issues and increased demand have led to increased freight, labor and commodity costs.
+In addition, various factors, including the level of economic activity in China, the war between Ukraine and Russia and the war between Israel and Hamas, have added to the volatility in energy costs.
 We have had to take various pricing actions to cover the higher costs and protect our margin profile.
 There can be no assurance that we will be able to maintain our margins in response to further changes in inflationary pressures.